marshmeowllo/DnD/README.md

 # Dungeons and Dragons LLM as a Dungeons Master

 A web-based, interactive Dungeons & Dragons experience with large language model (LLM).
-This project allows players to engage with a virtual Dungeon Master in a dynamic, story-driven environment—accessible.
+This project allows players to engage with a virtual Dungeon Master in a dynamic.

 ## Getting Started